Cambysses/tampermonkey-scripts/README.md

 ## latest-tweets.js
-Greasemonkey script to automatically switch to "latest" tweets.
+Automatically switches twitter to chronological tweets.

 The sociopaths over at Twitter think they know better than you do, so even if you set your timeline to show "latest" instead of "top" tweets, they will automatically switch it back after some time.
 Nobody fucking wants this, so I wrote this sloppy script to automatically switch it back.